aredn/documentation/arednGettingStarted/node_admin.rst

 Firmware settings
 -----------------

+Highlight and click the section displaying your node's firmware version.
 The top field displays the currently installed version of firmware on your node.
 Context-sensitive help is available by clicking the ``Help`` button.
 There are three ways to update your node's firmware.

 .. image:: _images/admin-firmware-1.png
   :alt: Admin Firmware